ianprime0509/static-jsx/README.md

 Note: this package is
 [ESM only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c),
 so it cannot be used with `require`.
+Additionally, the automatic JSX transform, which will implicitly import `static-jsx/jsx-runtime`, relies on support for the `exports` field in `package.json` to resolve this module.
+This causes issues for certain tools (notably, TypeScript) which do not currently understand this field.
+The classic JSX transform can be used in this case, at the cost of manual imports in JSX files.

 #### Babel